alaffin12/stackedit/Caught by Stradh.md

 > "Halt and state your business here, or be gone..."

 The question is simple.
-Assuming the party responds with something that is straightforward enough.
+Assuming the party responds with something that is straightforward enough the guard will not deny them admittance.

+> "Very well.
+You may enter the city.
+As you are not from Vallaki, I will adv

 ### Tsolenka Pass